Scroll Down for information on the Welsummer

 Welbar Eggs - 2001

 The Welbar was created solely as a free range, commercially viable, utility breed and selection should be primarily for egg colour, size and productivity; with feather quality, colour, comb, type and carriage being of secondary importance.
-It cannot be overstressed that the Welbar IS a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise (in my opinion) there is little purpose keeping the breed.
+It cannot be overstressed that the Welbar IS a Utility breed and it is of the utmost importance that the productive qualities are preserved and enhanced - otherwise (at least in my opinion) there is little purpose keeping the breed.
 It is not known whether the Welbars available today are descended from the 'Lustleigh' strain, or are the result of another cross, HOWEVER due to the lack of interest in the breed subsequent crosses seem highly unlikely.
-The 'Lustleigh' strain was bred until the early 1960's and therefore it is highly likely that the majority of present day birds are the direct descendants of Mr Humphrey's initial cross in 1942 - I like to think this is the case!
+The 'Lustleigh' strain was bred until the early 1960's; some of my birds came from a breeder who had birds directly from Mr Humphreys, and accordingly it is highly likely that they are descended from Mr Humphrey's initial cross in 1942 - unfortunately it is no impossible to corroborate this, but I like to believe that it is true.
+In recent years, for whatever reason, it is possible that other people may have made attempts at recreating the Welbar.

 These two strains were then crossed together and the outcome was highly satisfactory - large eggs of much improved colour size and shape, excellent autosexing, and generally well worth their keep.
 I was then given a quartet of Welsummers for my 50th birthday by a close friend and crossed these into the Welbars which resulted in a slight improvement in shell colour.
 With the desire for improved shell cover I then bought some Welsummer pullets from Geoffrey Johnson whose strain was noted for laying large dark brown eggs; and though the Welbar pullets from this cross laid much better coloured eggs, the productivity was reduced .... after several generations the productivity increased but the shell colour declined, a nice strain though with 100% auto-sexing at hatch.

 To improve egg colour I travelled up to Scotland to collect 40 hatching eggs from the Rev.Edward Lobb who describes his birds as "Exhibition/Utility" and initial results show that they are indeed prolific layers of very large eggs of excellent shell colour.
 They are large birds and of lighter type than my Welbars - though in honesty I am quite happy to have a more dual purpose strain of Welbar!
 I have the first outcross birds to this superb line and look forward to seeing an improvement in the egg colour of my Welbars over the next few years.
-The Rev.Lobb's Welsummers have been consistent winners, both birds and eggs, for many years and have been selected for productivity as well as show qualities, it is interesting to note that his birds are descended from his father's strain - who bred and showed Welsummer eggs back in the early 1930's and was one of the pioneer breeders of the Welsummer in the UK.
+The Rev.Lobb's Welsummers have been consistent winners, both birds and eggs, for many years and have been selected for productivity as well as show qualities, it is interesting to note that his birds are descended from his father's strain dating back to the early 1930's and he was one of the pioneer breeders of the Welsummer in the UK.

 The originator of the Welbar had wanted his 'Lustleigh' birds to be classified as a division of the Welsummer and not a separate breed, he considered that they were only a Welsummer with the addition on one gene to enable autosexing for commercial purposes.
 The Welbar and Welsummer differ from one another by just the one gene and are therefore perfect partners.
 All pullets from the mating of a Welbar cock and Welsummer hens inherit ONE gene for B from their father and therefore are genetically Welbars - making a backcross so easy!